-Apple has bumped up the output capabilities, too, meaning it will support an external monitor up to 6K (6016 x 3384) rather than the 5K support from the 2019 model.
+Apple has bumped up the output capabilities, too, meaning the Air will support an external monitor up to 6K (6016 x 3384 resolution) rather than the 5K support of the 2019 model.

 The display supports Apple's True Tone tech, but unlike the MacBook Pro it misses out on the P3 colour matching.

-As before the form factor is tight and compact, more akin to Apple's MacBook Pro range, although it does feature the reduced wedge design the MacBook Air is famous for - it tapers towards the front - and still features the same two USB-C/Thunderbolt 3 slots and a 3.5mm headphones jack.
-That's your only option in terms of ports.
+As before the form factor is tight and compact, more akin to Apple's MacBook Pro range, although the Air does feature the reduced wedge design - it tapers towards the front - that it's famous for.
+There's two USB-C/Thunderbolt 3 slots and a 3.5mm headphones jack - but that's your only option in terms of ports numbers.

 - Scissor mechanism keyboard